Updated: 18th December 2017

-The Specialized Enduro range is available with both 27.5” (650b) and 29” wheels and with either a carbon (S-Works, Pro & Elite) or an aluminium (Comp) frame with 27.5" (650b) or 29" wheels.
-While Enduro 29er is supplied with 29” wheels it has also been optimized for use with 6fattie (27.5+) wheels with tyre widths up to 3.0”.
-Tyre clearance has been increased on the 650b Enduro too, which allows you to benefit from the new breed of wide rubber.
+The 2018 Specialized Enduro range we review here is available with both 27.5” (650b) and 29” wheels and with either a carbon (S-Works, Pro & Elite) or an aluminium frame (Comp).
+While the Enduro 29er is supplied with 29” wheels it has also been optimized for use with 6fattie (27.5+) wheels with tyre widths up to 3.0”.
+Tyre size has been increased on the 650b Enduro so you can benefit from the of the new breed of wide rubber.
 New for 2018, a flip chip allows you change the geometry to better match your riding style.
 Each Specialized Enduro model features a very capable component spec for all-day-riding over challenging terrain.

-The Specialized Enduro 650b and 29er are available in four different models.
-The top of the line S-Works and Pro Carbon models get a full carbon frame built from the highest quality 11m carbon fibre.
-The Pro Carbon also gets a full carbon frame built from equally tough but slightly less exotic FACT 9m carbon fibres.
-Go for the Elite Carbon and you get the same front triangle as the Pro combined with an alloy rear end, while the Comp features a full M5 aluminium alloy frame.
+Both the 650b and 29” Specialized Enduro MTBs are available in four different models.
+The top of the line S-Works and Pro Carbon models get a full carbon frame built from Specialized’s highest quality FACT 11m carbon fibre.
+The Elite Carbon features a carbon fibre front triangle made from slightly less exotic FACT 9m carbon combined with an alloy rear end, while the Comp features a full M5 aluminium alloy frame.

-All models feature oversized pivot bearings for improved handling characteristics as well as reliability.
-The cables run internally through independently moulded tubes while a threaded bottom bracket reduces creaks.
+All Enduro models feature oversized pivot bearings for improved handling characteristics as well as reliability.
+The cables run internally through independently moulded tubes, while a threaded bottom bracket reduces creaks.
 This all helps to make servicing a breeze.
 As with last years model, the SWAT Door downtube storage system on the Carbon bikes allows you to store more of your ride essentials on the bike to reduce the weight of your backpack.

 The FSR rear suspension platform gives you fully active rear suspension performance that keeps on soaking up the hits on the trail even while you are pedalling and braking.

-All 650b Specialized Enduro models features 170mm of suspension travel front and rear while the 29er gives you 160mm upfront and 165mm on the rear.
+The 650b Specialized Enduro features 170mm of suspension travel front and rear while the 29er gives you 160mm on the front and 165mm on the rear.
 Combined with the dialled geometry, this enables you to take on the most challenging descents with confidence.

-There is a choice of two different rear shocks on the Specialized Enduro.
-The S-Works and the Pro both feature the new Öhlins STX with pro level ride quality and easy damping setup, while the other models get the more than capable performance of the RockShox Monarch Plus.
-Up front all the Enduro Carbon models feature the much sought after Öhlins RXF 36 fork, which is ideal for hard charging on challenging MTB terrain.
-The Turbo Levo Comp features the RockShox Yari fork, which is just as stiff as the Lyric but slightly less refined, while the S-Works 29 gets the much sought after Öhlins RXF 36 fork.
+There is a choice of two different rear shocks on the Enduro.
+The S-Works and the Pro both feature the new Öhlins STX, which offers Pro level ride quality with easy damping setup, while the other models get the capable performance of the RockShox Monarch Plus.
+Up front all the Enduro Carbon models feature the much sought after Öhlins RXF 36 fork, which is ideal for hard-charging on challenging terrain.
+The Enduro Comp features the RockShox Yari fork which delivers all the stiffness you need for confident control on gnarly tracks, but is less adjustable than the Öhlins.

-SRAM ‘one by’ groupsets offer the very best drivetrain options for aggressive trail riding, so it is no surprise to find them specced on all Enduro models.
+SRAM ‘one by’ groupsets offer the very best drivetrain options for aggressive trail riding, so it is no surprise to find them spec’d on all of the new Enduros.

 Stiff strong and lightweight, the Roval Traverse wheels are an understated highlight on every Specialized Enduro.

-From enduro MTB racing to epic adventures the Specialized Enduro bikes excel on technically challenging trails yet is lightweight enough to ride all-day-long.
-The 170mm of suspension travel combined with dialled geometry mean that the Enduro is capable enough to take on the most demanding enduro race stages, as well as downhill tracks.
-Add to this the pedalling efficiency and climbing prowess of a trail bike and you have an masterly MTB that you can ride pretty much anywhere.
+From enduro mountain bike racing to epic adventures, the Specialized Enduro is a mountain bike that excels on technically challenging trails, but is lightweight enough to ride all-day-long.
+The 170mm or 160/165mm of suspension travel, combined with dialled geometry mean that the Enduro is capable of taking on even the most demanding enduro race stages as well as downhill tracks.
+Add to this the pedalling efficiency and climbing prowess of a trail bike and you have an ultra-capable MTB that you can ride pretty much anywhere.
 The different wheel size options allow you to choose the character of your ride and experiment with different tyre widths for the optimum performance set up.

-With RockShox & Öhlins suspension, SRAM groupsets and Roval Traverse wheels, every model in the range now features a superb component spec for riding challenging terrain.
-As you move up through the range the Enduro gets lighter and slicker while maintaining and improving those great performance characteristics.
+With Öhlins and RockShox suspension, SRAM groupsets and Roval Traverse wheels, each and every model in the range features a very capable component spec that is perfect for riding challenging terrain.
+As you move up through the range the bikes get lighter and slicker while maintaining and improving the Enduro's great performance characteristics.

 £88.55 per month on finance